Paul Eboua: Long Island Nets (2021)

 On January 27, 2021, Eboua was included as an affiliate player in the roster for the Long Island Nets of the NBA G League.

 Return to Victoria Libertas Pesaro (2021)

 On March 21, 2021, Eboua signed a contract and returned to Victoria Libertas Pesaro of the Lega Basket Serie A.

 Basket Brescia Leonessa (2021–2022)

-On August 23, 2021, he has signed with Basket Brescia Leonessa of the Italian Lega Basket Serie A (LBA).
+On August 23, 2021, he signed with Basket Brescia Leonessa of the Italian Lega Basket Serie A (LBA).

 Vanoli Cremona (2022–2024)

 On June 29, 2022, he signed with Vanoli Cremona of the Italian Serie A2.

-Olimpia Milano (2024–present)
+Olimpia Milano (2024–2026)

-On June 14, 2024, he signed with Olimpia Milano of the Italian Lega Basket Serie A (LBA), then he loaned to Vanoli Cremona for 2024–25 season.
+On June 14, 2024, he signed with Olimpia Milano of the Italian Lega Basket Serie A (LBA), then was loaned to Vanoli Cremona for the 2024–25 season.
+After a loan spell at Trapani Shark, he was loaned out to ASVEL Basket of the French LNB Élite and the EuroLeague in January 2026.

+Derthona Basket (2026–present)

+In 2026, Eboua parted ways with Olimpia Milano and signed a contract with Derthona Basket of the Lega Basket Serie A, joining the team to play in the EuroCup.